KTH/devops-course/contributions/essay/mircoram/README.md

 ## Description

-In this essay, I will discuss the pros and cons of both serverless architecture and containers as well as compare them.
-The essay will discuss for different types of programmes and focus on the architectures rather than one specific programme type.
+In this essay, I will discuss the what supply chain security is as well as look into different ways of strengthening it.
+I will also discuss recent examples of supply chain attacks.
+Both static analysis as well as dynamic analysis methods will be discussed.
+The impact of attacks will also be mapped out.

 **Relevance**

-Serverless and containers are both often discussed in devops and their actual application is highly relevant.
-Comparing them and discussing what types of programmes should use them (or use them together) is an interesting topic.
+With supply chain attacks becoming more popular, it's a good idea to have a good understanding of what supply chain security is and how devops can be used to make it more reciliant against attacks.